U.S. Department of State Seal

 • The city of El Salto

-Criminal elements and drug and human trafficking networks operate in these areas.
+Criminal activity and human trafficking networks operate in these areas.
 Police presence and emergency response are extremely limited.

 Visit our website for Travel to High-Risk Areas.